 - Working in difficult positions

-It’s important that you vary the position you have, unwind as often as possible to keep down the stress levels and of course, pause the work a little now and then to vary your position.
+You must vary your position, unwind as often as possible to keep down the stress levels, and pause the work a little now and then to change your situation.

-When preventing, but also treating the pain, it’s important to have varying postures and preferably stand up a bit from time to time, especially if you sit too often and for a long time.
-In other words, the pain in this case also depends on stiff muscles, which need stimulation.
+When preventing but also treating the pain, it’s important to have varying postures and preferably stand up occasionally, especially if you sit too often and for a long time.
+In other words, the pain, in this case, also depends on stiff muscles, which need stimulation.
 Stress is also a contributing factor.

 Exercises for neck pain

-- Lift your shoulders against your ears, hold them up for a while before releasing your shoulders again
+- Lift your shoulders against your ears, and hold them up for a while before rereleasing your shoulders.

-- Pull in your chin, then turn head to the side and hold the position for a while.
+- Pull in your chin, turn your head to the side, and hold the position for a while.
 Then repeat this exercise a couple of times in both directions.

-- Extend one arm up to the ceiling, as if you were to pick apples.
+- Extend one arm up to the ceiling as if you were to pick apples.
 Look up at the hand.
-Feel the whole side stretching out and then switch arm.
+Feel the whole side stretching out, and then switch arms.